Update on the statues of Sir Robert Clayton and Thomas Guy

 Findings from the work commissioned to inform the future of statues of two historic benefactors.

-Our Chief Executive, Kieron Boyle, reflects on what we are learning as we explore our heritage and its impact on health today.
+Kieron Boyle reflects on what we are learning as we explore our heritage and its impact on health today.

 Over the past year, there has been a lot of attention to historic statues in the public realm.
 These issues matter: they speak to who we celebrate and how history is told.
 They can also be polarising, with people who agree on lots of other matters finding it hard to accept each other’s views on these.